Climate and Average Weather Year Round in Tromsø Norway

 The average hourly wind speed in Tromsø experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 6.1 months, from October 21 to April 24, with average wind speeds of more than 8.1 miles per hour.
-The windiest day of the year is January 30, with an average hourly wind speed of 11.1 miles per hour.
+The windier part of the year lasts for 6.1 months, from October 22 to April 25, with average wind speeds of more than 8.1 miles per hour.
+The windiest month of the year in Tromsø is January, with an average hourly wind speed of 11.0 miles per hour.

-The calmer time of year lasts for 5.9 months, from April 24 to October 21.
-The calmest day of the year is July 31, with an average hourly wind speed of 5.1 miles per hour.
+The calmer time of year lasts for 5.9 months, from April 25 to October 22.
+The calmest month of the year in Tromsø is July, with an average hourly wind speed of 5.3 miles per hour.

 The predominant average hourly wind direction in Tromsø varies throughout the year.